A white and brown jack russell called Libby, gazing outdoors while standing in front of a green back drop

 Can people get brucellosis?

-Humans can catch brucellosis from breathing it in or contact with infected dogs, especially if they have cuts or wounds on their skin.
-People with a weak immune system or who are pregnant are at higher risk.
+Humans can catch brucellosis from infected dogs that they are in contact with.
+People with a weaker immune system or who are pregnant are at higher risk.
+Symptoms are not always immediate and can develop over days, weeks or even years.

 Caring for a dog that is miscarrying or giving birth is particularly high risk.
 If you are handling a dog that may be infected, or dealing with birth fluids or afterbirths that could be infected, always wear gloves, wash your hands and use a face mask.